-Even when limited-English speaking patients have access to the internet, most video conferencing platforms weren’t built with their needs in mind.
+Even when limited-English speaking patients have access to the internet, most video conferencing platforms aren’t built with their needs in mind.
 And this disconnect directly impacts their ability to receive healthcare.
 For example, a University of California primary care clinic saw the number of non-English speaking patients drop by 50% once they switched to telehealth.

 Remote Interpreting and Telehealth